 All the students will submit their Training Reports (in duplicate) within a period of one month in the department; this period shall be counted from the last date of completion of their training.
-The supervisor in the organization under whose guidance the training is carried out will be required to grade the student's report.
+The supervisor in the organization under whose guidance the training is carried out will be required tograde the student's report.

-Each student will be attached with one internal faculty guide, with whom they shall be in continuous touch during the training period.
-The internal faculty guide will be required to evaluate (out of 40 marks) on the basis of the assessment report provided by the organization where the Training has been completed and his/her own assessment about the work done bythe student.
+Each student will be attached with one internal faculty guide; with whom they shall be in continuous touch during the training period.
+The internal faculty guide will be required to evaluate (out of 50 marks) on the basis of the assessment report provided by the organization where the internship has been completed and his/her own assessment about the work done by the student.

-The evaluation of the remaining 60 marks shall be made by external examiner appointed by the university who shall evaluate the report for 50 marks on the basis of presentation and the assessment report received from the organization where student has undergone.
-10 marks will be allotted to theory paper.
+The evaluation of the remaining 100 marks shall be made by internal examiner appointed by the university who shall evaluate the report for 80 marks on the basis of presentation and the assessment report received from the organization where student has undergone.
+20 marks will be allotted to theory paper.